Skip to content

 (is (= :authenticated (:state @(rf/subscribe [:rf/machine :auth/state-machine] {:frame :test-frame}))))

 A machine snapshot is read through the ordinary subscribe test surface — there is no machine-special call site.
 The canonical read is the registered [:rf/machine <machine-id>] subscription vector (the framework-shipped :rf/machine sub, per 005 §Subscribing to machines via the :rf/machine sub), so no extra namespace beyond the core test surface is required.
-For a non-reactive storage-layer read, (get-in (rf/runtime-db-value f) [:rf.runtime/machines :snapshots :auth/state-machine]) reads the snapshot directly from runtime-db with no subscription.
+For a non-reactive storage-layer read, (get-in (:rf.db/runtime (rf/frame-state-value f)) [:rf.runtime/machines :snapshots :auth/state-machine]) reads the snapshot directly from runtime-db with no subscription.
 Pure transition logic is tested without a frame at all via machine-transition (Pattern 4).

 Asserting on effects (without firing them)

-When you want to verify what would dispatch without actually running the cascade, stub the :dispatch fx per-call — pass the override in the dispatch-sync opts so it is scoped to exactly the one event under assertion:
+When you want to verify what would dispatch without actually running the drain, stub the :dispatch fx per-call — pass the override in the dispatch-sync opts so it is scoped to exactly the one event under assertion:

 (let [dispatched (atom [])]